Babatunde Fashola: Ministerial position

 Fashola was appointed Minister of Power, Works and Housing by President Muhammadu Buhari on 11 November 2015; he was appointed Minister of Works and Housing on 21 August 2019.

 Completion of the "Second Niger Bridge"

-The Second Niger Bridge at Onitsha, which had been the subject of political debate since the 1980s and was seen as a byword for stagnation, was pushed forward under Fashola and is nearing completion (as of January 2022).
+The Second Niger Bridge at Onitsha, which had been the subject of political debate since the 1980s was pushed forward under Fashola and was completed in 2023.

 Completion of the Lagos-Ibadan Expressway

-The renovation of the former "pothole test track" from the metropolis of Lagos to Nigeria's third largest city, Ibadan, will also be completed in 2022.
+The renovation of the former "pothole test track" from the metropolis of Lagos to Nigeria's third largest city, Ibadan, has not yet been completed as of April 2026.